 - Remove heat fluxes greater than 500 W/cm2 over several cm2.

 - Remove heat fluxes greater than 1200 W/cm2 with a hybrid P2P loop.

-- Develop a spray cooling system for a bare chip, with a fireball (>1,000 W/cm2).
+- Developed a spray cooling system for a bare chip, with a fireball (>1,000 W/cm2).
 The system allowed the instrument to move and probe the entire chip.

 - Cool dual 2 ft2 (0.2 m2) cards with multiple laser diodes, maintaining ±3°C isothermality while switching between full and half power.
 No active flow control was needed.

-- Develop sub-components and systems capable of operating in low, high, and variable acceleration environments.
+- Developed sub-components and systems capable of operating in low, high, and variable acceleration environments.

 ACT has developed a pumped two-phase cooling system for high heat flux electronic components and laser diodes that efficiently handles fluxes up to ~500W/cm2from several parallel heat sources.
 The technology uses sintered wick materials to provide ample and uniform nucleation sites for boiling.
 These nucleation sites prevent flow maldistribution during transients and help provide lower evaporator thermal resistances.

 The Hybrid Two-Phase Loop (HTPL) technology combines the robust operation of mechanically pumped loops with the passive flow control of capillary-driven loops.
 The mechanically pumped liquid loop supplies liquid to the evaporator and returns any excess liquid to the reservoir.
 The capillary-driven two-phase loop acquires and transports large, high heat fluxes (>1200 W/cm2) at the low thermal resistances associated with evaporation off a wick structure.